 A Short History on Fluoride.

 Not long after dentists adopted fluoride as their prophetical child for improving dental health.
 They added it to their products like toothpaste, flosses, mouthwashes, and it was eventually added to municipal water supplies in 1945 in the US.
-It’s fair to say that fluoride became quite a hit with the public and dentistry rose to popularity for the means of preventative medicine.2
+It’s fair to say that fluoride became quite a hit with the public and dentistry rose to popularity as the means of preventative medicine.2

 Research studies have shown that fluoride:4